anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 the communication type defined by OPCODE=0 is called “DNS query” (see also old title of the draft until [draft-lenders-dns-over-coap-03](https://datatracker.ietf.org/doc/draft-lenders-dns-over-coap/03/)).
 So we should be really careful about the wording.

+"Support for DNS queries (OPCODE = 0) ..."

+## Provide Extension Point For Other OPCODEs
+> #### [[ErVy-Comment-8][draft-ietf-core-dns-over-coap-17-ballot-ervy]] Section 4.1
+>
+> Is there any way for provide an extension to other RR codes ? `For the purposes of this document, only OPCODE 0 (Query) is supported for DNS messages.
+Future work might provide specifications and considerations for other values of OPCODE.` seems rather vague about extension points.
+The UPDATE op-code could be very interesting.

+Proposal:

+"This document only specifies OPCODE 0 (Query) for DNS over CoAP messages.
+This document only specifies OPCODE 0 (Query) for DNS over CoAP messages.
+Future documents, providing considerations for additional OPCODEs or extending its specification (e.g. by describing whether other CoAP codes need to be used for some operations)."

 ## Mention DNSSEC Earlier